Banbury United F.C.: History

 Banbury were placed in the Southern League's Midland Division in 1979 after league reorganisation, and remained in the division until being relegated to the Premier Division of the Hellenic League at the end of the 1989–90 season.
 After winning the Premier Division in 1999–2000, Banbury were promoted to Division One East of the Southern League.
 An eighth-place finish in 2003–04 was enough to be promoted to the Premier Division after the creation of the Conference North and South led to several clubs being moved up a division.
 The season also saw the club win the Oxfordshire Senior Cup for a fifth time.

 In 2014–15 Banbury won the Oxfordshire Senior Cup for a sixth time defeating North Leigh 4–3 on penalties in the final.
 However, they were also relegated to Division One South and West at the end of the season.
 In August 2015, a supporter-led Community Benefit Society took formal control of the club.
 Their first season in Division One South and West saw them finish as runners-up and qualify for the promotion play-offs.
 After beating Winchester City 1–0 in the semi-finals, they defeated Taunton Town 2–0 in the final to earn promotion back to the Premier Division.
 The club were placed in the Premier Central division at the end of the 2017–18 season as part of the restructuring of the non-League pyramid.

 The 2020–21 season saw Banbury reach the first round of the FA Cup for the fifth time, going on to lose 2–1 at home to Canvey Island.
-They reached the first round again the following season, where they were beaten 4–0 at home by Barrow; the season also saw them win the Southern Premier Division Central title with four games remaining, earning promotion to the National League for the first time in their history.
+They reached the first round again the following season, where they were beaten 4–0 at home by Barrow; the season also saw them win the Southern Premier Division Central title, earning promotion to the National League North.
+However, they were relegated back to the Premier Division Central of the Southern League at the end of the 2023–24 season after finishing third-from-bottom of the National League North.